 FDA 483 / Warning Letter Remediation

-How Does it Work?
+FDA 483 / Warning Letter Remediation: How Does it Work?

 Receiving an Inspection Report noting observations or a Warning Letter from a regulatory agency is serious, yet often only addresses a small portion of the true deficiencies in the quality system.
 Successfully constructing a remediation plan, communicating a thorough and timely response to the agency, and then executing the remediation process are all critical to regaining the confidence of regulatory authorities.

-MEDVACON can help determine the actual depth and breadth of the quality system deficiencies using a comprehensive FDA Compliance GAP Assessment.
+As per a FDA 483 warning letter, MEDVACON can help determine the actual depth and breadth of the quality system deficiencies using a comprehensive FDA Compliance GAP Assessment.
 The GAP Assessment includes performing baseline audits and developing a remediation plan to address all deficiencies to bring the Quality System or specific sub-section into compliance.
 For clients already aware of deficiencies, MEDVACON’s staff of compliance experts are at the ready to tackle those specific areas.

 Responses must convey a keen understanding of both the issues and contributing factors, as well as communicating a commitment to achievable and measurable improvements.
 Remediation efforts often fail because either a rigorous evaluation of all root causes has not been performed, or a clear and manageable path to addressing them has not been well defined or executed.
-MEDVACON can assist in preparing your organization for the follow-up inspection by delivering rigorous and comprehensive remediation services that are designed to provide cost efficient resolutions.

-Example Projects:
+Example Projects

 MEDVACON was employed to assist with the response to an FDA Warning letter received by an aseptic combination product client.
 MEDVACON assisted in conducting investigations into deviations and non-conformances in the aseptic manufacturing suites to produce the combination product.
 By deploying a team of experts to conduct investigations and assist this client in meeting stringent FDA commitment timelines MEDVACON resolved a highly technical issue with the combination product mechanical components and successfully identified and implemented complain processes that resolved the issue.
 The FDA commitment timelines were met, and the team continues to assist this client with ongoing investigations, closeouts, and quality systems consulting services.